Bamscrown/New-York-Property-Sales-Analysis/README.md

 - Empty cells in Sale price columns were replaced with $0 values using find and replace function
 - Blank rows were also removed using the filter /delete function

 ### Exploratory Data Analysis

 EDA involved exploring the data to answer key questions, such as

 - What is the total sales price per borough
-- What is the Total Units sold per borough
+- What is the total Units sold per borough
 - What  is the total Units of each property type sold per borough
-- Does the Tax Category of a property at the time of sale influnce the decison to sell the property
+- Does the tax Category of a property at the time of sale influence the decison to sell the property
 - What is the total units of property acquired by inheritance
--

  ### Data Analysis
 Several relationshp tables were created to answer the EDA questions listed above.